furbnow/macquette/docs/refactoring-plan.md

 Date: 2021-11-02

+# Strategy

 - Fix abstraction boundaries as they currently are
   - Libraries <-> UI
   - UI <-> model (via global `p` object)

+# Plan

+- Come up with an acceptance testing framework
+  - Use existing live data to test against
+  - Avoid exposing customer data to public CI
+  - Fetch the data, chuck it in an S3 bucket with expected output
+  - Where they live?
+  - How we want them to run?

 - Write acceptance tests on those boundaries
 - Refactor modules internally
 - Use existing customer data in shadow CI system (which exists on the `p` object boundary)